 Interaction with App Standby

-- Time spent in Doze does not count towards App Standby.
+- Time spent in Doze doesn't count toward App Standby.

-- While the device is in Doze, idle applications are allowed to perform normal operations at least once a day.
+- While the device is in Doze, idle apps are allowed to perform normal operations at least once a day.

 When Doze is enabled, devices that support